 Advantages of Using a Self-Directed Roth IRA LLC to Purchase Real Estate

-Income or gains generated by a Roth IRA generate tax-free profits.
-Using a Self-Directed Roth IRA LLC to purchase real estate allows the Roth IRA to earn tax-free income/gains and never pay taxes on any future date, rather than in the year the investment produces income.
+Any income or gains you generate with a Roth IRA are tax-free profits.
+Using a Self-Directed Roth IRA LLC to purchase real estate allows the Roth IRA to earn tax-free income/gains.
+Also, you never pay taxes on any future date, except in the year the investment produces income.

 Types of Real Estate Investments

-Below is a partial list of domestic and foreign real estate-related investments that you can make with a Self-Directed Roth IRA LLC:
+Below is a partial list of domestic and foreign real estate investments that you can make with a Self-Directed Roth IRA LLC:

 - Raw land

 - Residential homes

 - Commercial property